For technology businesses, traditional advertising outlets now sound boring, intrusive and expensive.

 You need to think of a similar creative viral loop to market your product.

 Growth Hacking has gained tremendous mainstream popularity, especially among startups.
 This is mainly due to its effectiveness in driving scalable growth hacking achievements on a budget.

-But, you can’t limit the process to hiring a growth hacker for your company.
+But, you can’t limit the process to simply hiring a growth hacker for your company.
 Growth hacking tactics require a mindset that you’ve got to infuse in every employee.
-You also need to stick with the fundamentals of product creation, market analysis, customer service, blog post creation and data analysis.
+You also need to stick with the fundamentals of product creation, market analysis, customer service, blog post creation, and data analysis.

 Growth hacking isn’t a magic pill that will make an average product great.
 It’s only about breaking the conventional methods of building something awesome by integrating a creative growth hacking loop in your product that leverages its strengths.

 What are your experiences of using growth hacking tactics for scaling your business?
 If you’ve any comments on the prerequisites for growth hacking tactics that I haven’t mentioned in this blog post, then I’d love to hear them in the comments below.